 - be under a removal order (an order from Canadian officials to leave Canada) or

 - be prevented (prohibited) from being granted citizenship .

 Read more about Situations that may prevent you from becoming a Canadian citizen.

 If you are unsure whether you are Canadian or not, see if you may already be a citizen.

 Eligibility for Canadian Armed Forces members

 If you were a Canadian citizen and you are or were a member of the Canadian Armed Forces (CAF), you might be able to resume Canadian citizenship through a fast-track process for Canadian Armed Forces members.
-You must meet the standard qualifications to resume citizenship, with the one exception that you do not need to be living in Canada as a permanent resident for at least a year.
-Under the new fast-track rules, you must have completed at least six months (182 days) of service in, or with, the CAF in the year before you apply.
+You must meet the standard qualifications to resume citizenship, with the one exception that you do not need to be living in Canada as a permanent resident for at least 365 days in the two years before you apply.
+Under the new fast-track rules, you must have completed at least six months (182 days) of service in, or with, the CAF in the two years before you apply.